ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/avh_vio/_review.md

             - "False"
         correct_answer: 1
         explanation: >
-            True.
-It can be used to simulate control of such items as LEDs, switches, digital signals and others.
+            The Virtual Input/Output Interface can be used to simulate control of such items as LEDs, switches, digital signals and others.